DMT924/CyberEsc/README.md

 # CyberEsc
-A dumb flappy bird clone I made while learning to code.
+It's a dumb flappy bird clone I made while learning to code.
 Might make it into a rouge-like of some sort.